-In an article I published recently I talked about a Microsoft Dynamics CRM conference I attended where a speaker polled the audience, asking how many of the attendees were on Dynamics CRM 2016.
+At a Microsoft Dynamics CRM conference I attended recently, a speaker polled the audience, asking how many of the attendees were on Dynamics CRM 2016.
 Hardly anyone raised their hand.
 He received the same response for Dynamics CRM 2015 and 2013.
 It wasn’t until he mentioned CRM 2011 that most of the hands shot up.

 But why?
 In a world where people are accustomed to receiving the latest and greatest updates on demand, how can it be so difficult to get Dynamics CRM users to upgrade to the most recent version of the software?